Consistency of Graphical Model-based Clustering: Robust Clustering using Bayesian Spanning Forest: Problem setup and main results

-Regardless of the specific form of Gaussian-BSF model, we want to reiterate that the oracle distributions $G^0_k$ are not assumed to be Gaussian.
-In fact, the result holds even when the oracle distributions are discrete.
-Plugging the specific form of $f_{st}^{(n)}$ for Gaussian-BSF in the conditions of $\mathcal D^{(n)}_\phi$ and moving terms, we obtain
+We emphasize that the oracle distributions $G^0_k$s' are not assumed to be Gaussian or any specific form; the results hold even when the oracle distributions are discrete.
+Plugging the specific form of $f_{st}^{(n)}$ for Gaussian-BSF in the conditions of $\mathcal D^{(n)}_\phi$ and rearranging terms, we obtain

 where